ubernostrum/django-registration/docs/faq.rst

 :meth:`~django_registration.views.RegistrationView.registration_allowed` method
-in :class:`~django_registration.views.RegistrationView`, you can use the setting :data:`~django.conf.settings.REGISTRATION_OPEN` to control this; when the setting is `True`, or isn't supplied, user registration will be permitted.
-When the setting is `False`, user registration will not be permitted.
+in :class:`~django_registration.views.RegistrationView`, you can use the setting :data:`~django.conf.settings.REGISTRATION_OPEN` to control this; when the setting is :data:`True`, or isn't supplied, user registration will be permitted.
+When the setting is :data:`False`, user registration will not be permitted.

 How do I log a user in immediately after registration or activation?